AntibodyEngineers/2023-immune-profiling/README.md

 ## Resources
 ### Jetstream
 The NSF supported Jetstream (https://jetstream-cloud.org/) computing resources supported computation.
 One 64-core instance was created along with user accounts.
-See the [getting started](/getting-started.md) doc for 2024 installation and configuration of the computing enviornment based on [lessons learned](#outcomes-and-lessons)(#6).
+See [getting started](/getting-started.md) for 2024 installation and configuration of the computing enviornment based on [lessons learned](#outcomes-and-lessons)(#6).

 ### Software
 Core software tools and languages include:
 - [igBLAST](https://ncbi.github.io/igblast/) allows users to view the matches to the germline V, D, J and C genes, details at rearrangement junctions, the delineation of IG V domain framework regions and complementarity determining regions.
+The package contains the core igblastn and igblastp programs, plus scripts for formating [databases](#reference-data), and other required operational data.
-- [fastp](https://github.com/OpenGene/fastp) used for data triming and merging
+- [fastp](https://github.com/OpenGene/fastp) used for quality triming and merging raw next generation DNA sequencing data (NGS, Illumina fastq format).
 - Jupyter notebooks provided web-enabled access to data.
 Team members had their own notebook runinng in Conda virtual envioment.
 - Python scripts, and libraries (packages), run in Jupyter notebooks, were convert IgBLAST output data into tables for exploring immune receptor diversity.